 MAINTENANCE ACTIVITIES SCHEDULED FOR JANUARY 24 THROUGH FEBRUARY 3, 2017

-Please be aware that maintenance activities will be conducted throughout the Big Tujunga Wash Mitigation Area beginning on Wednesday, April 1 and continuing through Friday, April 17, 2015.
+Please be aware that maintenance activities will be conducted throughout the Big Tujunga Wash Mitigation Area beginning on Tuesday, January 24 and continuing through Friday, February 3.
 Maintenance activities consist of removing blockages and debris from Haines Canyon Creek and around some of the trails.
 The crews will generally be working between the hours of 7:00 am and 4:00 pm.
-No work will be conducted on the weekends
+No work will be conducted on the weekends.

 Please be watchful when riding horses or hiking in the vicinity of where the crews are working.
 Crews will be cautious when horseback riders or hikers are in the vicinity of their work area, but it would be most helpful if you can avoid their work areas.
 If you do come upon a crew, please call out to them if they do not see you so they can stop their equipment until the equestrian or hikers pass by.